Caffeinated-Code/FibroTarget-Liver/reports/screening_responses/README.md

 I would not accept the automated label as final.
 That marker set says the cluster is fibrogenic and activated, but it does not prove a pure fibroblast subtype.

 I would treat this as partly a classification problem and partly a regression or continuum problem.
-Classification asks which stromal subtype the cells are closest to.
+Classification answers which stromal subtype the cells are closest to.
 Regression asks where each cell sits along HSC identity, portal-fibroblast identity, pericyte or mural identity, and myofibroblast activation axes.
 Fibrotic stromal biology often behaves more like a gradient than clean bins.

 I would break the question into layers: